Top 10 dog friendly Peak District walks

 Next, carry on until you reach Froggatt Bridge (it’s a bit confusing because this is the first of two bridges close to Froggatt village).
 Cross straight over the road here and carry on until you reach Froggatt village proper.
 It is a lovely meander along the river.
 Look out for water voles and kingfishers.
 Cross the river here at the next bridge, the more beautiful of the two Froggatt Bridges, and come back on the other side of the river.
 Once upon a time, the locals used to bathe here beneath the bridge.

 When you get back to the first of the Froggatt bridges, cross the road and follow the gravel path passing the Shuttle House on your left and a couple of bungalows to your right.
-Follow the path through the woods and out into the field and towards Stocking Mill.
+Follow the path through the woods and out into the field.
 You can see the old ‘goit’ - a water channel which drove water to the mill at Calver, on your left.
 When you reach the open fields, make sure you turn around and soak up the great panoramic view of Froggatt Edge, the gritstone escarpment high above the valley.
 There are usually cows in the field so you’ll need to put your dog on a lead for this bit, and for the last stretch to the pub.
 You’re soon back at the Bridge Inn which has a nice beer garden where you and your dog can rest while you enjoy a well-earned drink.

 Hannah and Simba